Pece17/LinuxServerManagement/README.md

 Remove test database and access to it?
 (Press y|Y for Yes, any other key for No) : y

 Reload privilege tables now?
 (Press y|Y for Yes, any other key for No) : y

+# Installing WordPress on Ubuntu (Work in progress)

+Navigate to address https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-lamp-on-ubuntu-18-04 to view the instructions for installing WordPress on ```ubuntussh``` - I also check my own instructions from a previous Linux course from address https://pekkahamalainen.wordpress.com/2017/10/01/linux-palvelimet-5-viikon-laksyt-messuraportti-lamp-php-ja-wordpressin-asennus/

+sudo mysql -u root -p

 # Configuring SSH key-based authentication on Ubuntu (Work in progress)